 The Writing Life: Looking to creatively unstick yourself?
 This option is for writers interested in working with a creative coach.
 Over 3 hour-long phone, Zoom, or in-person coaching sessions we will engage in detailed conversation about your creative dreams and goals, and set up structures in your life that will help you achieve them.
 I will lead you through a series of visualizations, reflective prompts, and goal-setting exercises, and together we will chart a schedule that will propel you forward.
 Potential topics we can explore together include strategies for publishing, querying and signing an agent, deciding on whether or not to pursue an M.F.A., and — most importantly — understanding what you truly want out of your creative life, and how to reach for it.

-Custom Mentorship: This is a flexible option for those looking to improve their creative nonfiction writing over the course of a few months or longer.
+Custom Mentorship: This is a flexible option for those looking to improve their creative nonfiction writing over the course of a few months or longer, or for writers looking for developmental edits on a longer body of work.
 This service is customized to the individual, and depends on the writer’s goals and needs.

 Discounts available for BIPOC writers.

 Group workshop: Give your friends and/or co-workers the gift of creativity.
 Build deeper connections by writing together and sharing your work.
 Help your organization reach more people by improving the storytelling skills needed to communicate your mission.
-Whatever your aim is, I offer 1.5 to 2-hour writing workshops to groups.
+Whatever your aim is, I offer group and organizational writing workshops to help you get there.

 Discounts available for organizations involved in social and environmental justice work.